owcer/code-api/README.md

 blockCoordToChunkId(pos)

 /**
- * Get the co-ordinates of the block in the chunk with the lowest x, y, and z co-ordinates *
+ * Get the coordinates of the block in the chunk with the lowest x, y, and z co-ordinates given the chunk id *
  * @param {string} chunkId
  * @returns {[number, number, number]}